simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_match_cruise_track_datasets.rst

     This method colocalizes a cruise trajectory with the specified target variables.
 The matching results rely on the tolerance parameters because these parameters set the matching boundaries between the cruise trajectory and target datasets.
 Please note that the number of matching entries for each target variable might vary depending on the temporal and spatial resolutions of the target variable.
 In principle, if the cruise trajectory is fully covered by the target variable's spatio-temporal range, there should always be matching results if the tolerance parameters are larger than half of their corresponding spatial/temporal resolutions.
 Please explore the :ref:`Catalog` to find appropriate target variables to colocalize with the desired cruise.
-    |

     This method returns a dataframe containing the cruise trajectory joined with the target variable(s).

-    |

     :Parameters:

         **cruise: string**
             The official cruise name.
 If applicable, you may also use cruise "nickname" ('Diel', 'Gradients_1' ...).
-A full list of cruise names can be retrieved using cruise method.
+A full list of cruise names can be retrieved using `Cruises()`_ method.
         **targetTables: list of string**
             Table names of the target datasets to be matched with the source data.
 Notice source dataset can be matched with multiple target datasets.
 A full list of table names can be found in the :ref:`Catalog`.
         **targetVars: list of string**
             Variable short names to be matched with the source variable.
 A full list of variable short names can be found in the :ref:`Catalog`.
         **depth1: float**
             Start depth [m].
 This parameter sets the lower bound of the depth cut on the target datasets. 'depth1' and 'depth2' allow matching a cruise trajectory (which is at the surface, hopefully!) with target variables at lower depth.
-Note depth is a positive number (depth is 0 at surface and grows towards ocean floor).
+Note depth is a positive number (depth is 0 at the surface and increases towards the ocean floor).
         **depth2: float**
             End depth [m].
 This parameter sets the upper bound of the depth cut on the target datasets.
-Note depth is a positive number (depth is 0 at surface and grows towards ocean floor).
+Note depth is a positive number (depth is 0 at the surface and increases towards the ocean floor).

         **temporalTolerance: list of int**
             Temporal tolerance values between the cruise trajectory and target datasets.
 The size and order of values in this list should match those of targetTables.
 If only a single integer value is given, that would be applied to all target datasets.
-This parameter is in day units except when the target variable represents monthly climatology data in which case it is in month units.
+This parameter is in days except when the target variable represents monthly climatology data in which case it is in months.
 Notice fractional values are not supported in the current version.
         **latTolerance: list of float or int**
             Spatial tolerance values in meridional direction [deg] between the cruise trajectory and target datasets.
 The size and order of values in this list should match those of targetTables.
 If only a single float value is given, that would be applied to all target datasets.
 A "safe" value for this parameter can be slightly larger than the half of the target variable's spatial resolution.
         **lonTolerance: list of float or int**